httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    4. Add name this_key with value member to dictionary.
 If dictionary already contains a name this_key (comparing character-for-character), overwrite its value.
    5. Discard any leading SP characters from input_string.
    6. If input_string is empty, return dictionary.
-   7. Consume the first character of input_string; if it is not COMMA, fail parsing.
+   7. Consume the first character of input_string; if it is not ",", fail parsing.
    8. Discard any leading SP characters from input_string.
    9. If input_string is empty, there is a trailing comma; fail parsing.
 3. No structured data has been found; return dictionary (which is empty).